 - 1. Comply with the requirements provided in the Construction General Permit for: - 1.1.
-QSP if the project requires a WPCP - 2.
+QSP if the project requires a WPCP - 1.2.
+QSD if the project requires a SWPPP - 2.
 Complete the stormwater management training described at the Stormwater and Water Pollution Control Information link at the Caltrans Division of Construction website